 #4 – Score Essays, Tests, and Performance Assessments With Measurement, Inc.

 The work is usually temporary and done project-by-project with the busiest times being from January to June.
-You are considered a temporary staff member (employee) without benefits and pay is $10.70 an hour via direct deposit.
+The company considers you a temporary staff member (employee) without benefits, and pay is estimated at around $10.70 an hour via direct deposit.

 So, there you have it.
 Another way to make money may be to become a scorer/evaluator at any one or all of these sites.
 Good luck!

 P.S. – If you're looking for more work at home jobs that are guaranteed to be legitimated, you can check out FlexJobs.
 This is a site we use and trust here at Real Ways to Earn.